DavidMaliglowka/pokedex/README.md

 1. Clone this repository:
 2. Open the `index.html` file directly in your web browser.

 No build steps or dependencies are required other than a modern web browser with JavaScript enabled.
+Simple :)

 ## Technical Details